apblair/CellLayers/README.md

 # Cell Layers: Uncovering clustering structure and knowledge in unsupervised single-cell transcriptomic analysis
+##### Andrew P. Blair, Robert K. Hu, Irfan S. Kathiriya, Katherine S. Pollard, Pawel F. Przytycki, Benoit G. Bruneau

 ## Motivation
 Unsupervised clustering of single-cell transcriptomics is a powerful method for identifying cell populations.
 Static visualization techniques for single-cell clustering only display results for a single resolution parameter.
 Analysts will often evaluate more than one resolution parameter, but then only report one.

 ## Results
-Cell Layers is an interactive Sankey tool for the quantitative investigation of gene expression, coexpression, biological processes, and cluster integrity across clustering resolutions.
+We developed Cell Layers, an interactive Sankey tool for the quantitative investigation of gene expression, coexpression, biological processes, and cluster integrity across clustering resolutions.
 Cell Layers enhances the interpretability of single-cell clustering by linking molecular data and cluster evaluation metrics to provide novel insight into cell populations.

 ## Installation
 Cell Layers may be installed via pip, conda, or Docker.